-The whole world is on Facebook, so where better to sell your books?
+The whole world is on Facebook, so where better to sell your books than on your own Facebook store?

 While some might immediately think of Facebook advertising as a means of enticing book buyers, this is not necessarily the best route to take.

 Firstly, because it can be very expensive, and secondly because direct ads are not always very effective.

-A much better, long-lasting and more cost-effective strategy to take on Facebook is to steadily build Likes for your Facebook Page and to add a Shop tab to sell your books directly to your followers.
+A much better, long-lasting and more cost-effective strategy to take on Facebook is to steadily build Likes for your Facebook Page and to set up your Facebook Shop tab to sell your books directly to your followers.

 By taking these two actions, you can steadily build a following for your page and have your books available with a single buy click for your Facebook book readers.